fairlington/fairlington/content/posts/2025-10-28 Slavery/index.md

 {{<fig src="files/1837-09-02.png" caption="From the September 2, 1837 edition of the Alexandria Gazette.">}}

+### 1794 Auction

+Following John Carlyle's death, some enslaved persons were auctioned off rather than inherited outright in order to satisfy debts against the estate.
+We identified a list of these individuals, and have listed the names below.[^8]

+{{<figresize o=720x src="files/1794-deed.png">}}

+1. Nat Cooke
+1. James
+1. Pollyhus
+1. Sinah
+1. Rose
+1. Nell
+1. Suk
+1. Nan
+1. Natt
+1. Piercey
+1. Sall
+1. Jean
+1. Peter
+1. Charles
+1. Sarah
+1. Sam

+It is not known how many of these individuals were enslaved at Tortherwald/Morven rather than Carlyle's other properties.
+Some of these individuals were likely the same as those who were listed on the 1780 inventory.

+### 1816 Will

+An 1816 will from an executor of John Carlyle's estate tallies the revenue generated from renting individuals who had been enslaved by Carlyle.
+The revenue was then paid to Carlyle's grandson and one of his heirs, Carlyle Fairfax Whiting.
+This document demonstrates how frequently enslaved people were moved between different plantations and estates, and how difficult it must have been to maintain a semblence of a family unit among them.
+It also makes perfectly clear that enslavers benefitted financially from their labor.

+Note that "Natt Cooke" is listed on this document as being rented out in 1783 "to learn the Coopers trade."
+We imagine that this is the same "Natt Cook" who was advertised as having escaped in 1804 "with some cooper's tools."

+The will documents, and a list of the enslaved on those documents, are below.[^9]

+{{<figresize o=720x src="files/1816-will-1.png">}}
+{{<figresize o=720x src="files/1816-will-2.png">}}
+{{<figresize o=720x src="files/1816-will-3.png">}}

+1. Natt Cook
+1. Sam
+1. Sarah
+1. Jane
+1. Dinah
+1. James
+1. Sall
+1. Rose
+1. Polepus
+1. Suck
+1. Barbara
+1. Hannah
+1. George
+1. Dennis
+1. Nan
+1. Charles
+1. Sall
+1. Pompey
+1. Cyrus
+1. Judy
+1. Amey
+1. Smart
+1. Sampson
+1. Polipus
+1. Peter

+### Conclusion

-This was the last known mention of slavery on the Morven estate.
-Most enslaved people in Alexandria (including the area we now know as Arlington) gained some freedom through the Confiscation Acts of 1861 and 1862.[^7] The Emancipation Proclamation definitively freed the enslaved in Alexandria in 1863.[^7]
+Most enslaved individuals in Alexandria (which included the area we now know as Arlington) gained some freedom through the Confiscation Acts of 1861 and 1862.[^7] The Emancipation Proclamation definitively freed the enslaved in Alexandria in 1863.[^7]

-{{<fig src="files/Morven.png" caption="Morven, taken in the 1930s.
+{{<fig src="files/Morven.png" caption="Morven, as photographed in the 1930s.
 It was razed when Fairlington was constructed.">}}

 [^1]: 1860 census data. https://www2.census.gov/library/publications/decennial/1860/population/1860a-36.pdf#page=17
 [^2]: "History of Alexandria’s African American Community." https://www.alexandriava.gov/historic-alexandria/history-of-alexandrias-african-american-community